Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Algorithms

 We define two scans \(P = \{ \boldsymbol{p}_1, \ldots, \boldsymbol{p}_N\}\) and \(Q = \{ \boldsymbol{q}_N, \ldots, \boldsymbol{q}_M\}\) and omit the time index in the notation for simplicity.
 Scan matching can be formulated as a least squares problem, and finding the optimal transformation between $P$ and $Q$ is equivalent to solving the optimization problem in Equation~\ref{eq:icp-obj}~\cite{vizzo2023kissicp}.
 However, this equation assumes known data associations -- i.e., which point in scan Q corresponds to each point in scan P. Under this assumption, solving Equation~\ref{eq:icp-obj} leads to the optimal solution without requiring an initial guess.
 In the ideal case, when the scans are identical, rotating each scan point $Q$ using $\mat{R}^*$ and then adding the translation factor $\vec{t}^*$ should result in a perfect overlap with scan $P$ and the same holds for the poses $\vec{x}_Q$ and $\vec{x}_P$ that are associated with the two scans.

-However, no prior knowledge of correspondences is available in real-world applications and a heuristic is required.
+However, no prior knowledge of correspondences is available in real-world applications, and a heuristic is required.
 A common method for establishing the correspondences for a given point in a scan is to find the closest point in the other scan in terms of Euclidean distance~\cite{vizzo2023kissicp}.
+In practice, this step is performed using a double loop, and it, therefore, comes with a quadratic complexity.
+Furthermore, it typically accounts for more than 90\% of the total ICP execution time.
 Once the correspondences are calculated, Equation~\ref{eq:icp-obj} determines the optimal transformation.
 The iterative process between calculating the correspondences and computing the optimal transformation, until the mean Euclidean distances between the correspondence pairs reach the minimum, is called ICP.
 Its accuracy is mainly impacted by how precisely the correspondences are determined.